vazco/uniforms/docs/why-are-uniforms.md

 ---
-id: 'uth-forms-concept'
+id: 'why-are-uniforms'
-title: Forms concept
+title: Why are uniforms?
 ---

+## Forms concept

 There’s a very interesting class-based inheritance concept for forms.
 Basically, there are a few types of forms with different capabilities.